mvolkmann/blog/src/swift.md

 That is only applied to `struct` and `extension` methods.

-Typically structs are used instead of classes the need for inheritance is not anticipated.
+Typically structs are used instead of classes when the need for inheritance is not anticipated.

 Let's re-implement the "Point" struct as a class named "Point2".